raipc/atsd-jdbc/README.md

 * `void setTags(Map<String, String> tagMap)` - supported by AtsdPreparedStatement.
 * `void setTimeExpression(String string)` - supported by AtsdPreparedStatement.

-### EndTime Expressions
+### Calendar Expressions

 > Supported in 1.2.9+.

-To set an [`endTime`](https://github.com/axibase/atsd/blob/master/end-time-syntax.md) expression as a parameter in a prepared statement, cast the statement to `AtsdPreparedStatement` and invoke the `setTimeExpression` method.
+To set a [`calendar expression`](https://github.com/axibase/atsd/blob/master/shared/calendar.md) as a parameter in a prepared statement, cast the statement to `AtsdPreparedStatement` and invoke the `setTimeExpression` method.

 ```java
     String query = "SELECT * FROM \"df.disk_used\" WHERE datetime > ?
 LIMIT 1";